BryanGoble/Obsidian-Notes/Allegiant Giving - Skillbridge/Week 6.md

 	- /Library/Logs
 - Windows
 	- Event Viewer
+- Centralized Logs Collection - A special server that gathers all the logs from all of the servers, or even all of the computers on the network (eg. SIEM)
 ### Linux Commands/Tools
 - `netstat` - view open ports on system
 	- Flags: